terminal42/contao-inserttags/README.md

 # terminal42/contao-inserttags

-Adds a backend module to define your custom insert tags.
+Adds a back end module to define your custom insert tags.
 You can limit an insert tag to certain pages, show it to guests, or only for the logged in frontend users.

 ## Upgrade from version 1.x